Alejogb1/job-board/blog-data/how-can-i-create-an-even-odd-train-test-split-with-a-2d-array-input-and-return-two-tuples.md

 id: "how-can-i-create-an-even-odd-train-test-split-with-a-2d-array-input-and-return-two-tuples"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Funny enough, I actually dealt with a similar problem quite a few years back while working on a rather peculiar sensor data project.
 We had this massive 2D array of readings, and for our model validation, it was crucial to ensure an even-odd split, not just some arbitrary shuffle.
 I quickly learned that a naive approach can quickly lead to biased splits, especially when temporal or spatial dependencies are involved.
 So, let's unpack exactly how to achieve a robust even-odd split for a 2D array, returning the results as two tuples.

-The core idea here revolves around using the *index* of the array's first dimension – effectively, the row number – to decide whether a given row belongs to the 'even' set or the 'odd' set.
+The core idea here revolves around using the _index_ of the array's first dimension – effectively, the row number – to decide whether a given row belongs to the 'even' set or the 'odd' set.
 This is a deterministic and straightforward method that avoids randomness, which, in this context, is highly desirable.

 First, let’s define what I mean by ‘even’ and ‘odd’ sets.
 Rows with even indices (0, 2, 4, ...) will be grouped into one tuple (the ‘even’ tuple), and rows with odd indices (1, 3, 5, ...) will be grouped into another tuple (the ‘odd’ tuple).
 We want to preserve the original row structure within those tuples, so we're not changing the inherent data shape within the split.